SUPPORT CENTER

 How can we use Cohorts? #

-• Segmenting content for multiple offerings: By dividing content into separate cohorts, you can create parallel course offerings targeting distinct student groups or timelines.
+• Segmenting content for multiple offerings: By dividing content into separate Cohorts, you can create parallel course offerings targeting distinct student groups or timelines.
 This allows you to cater to diverse learning preferences and schedules, accommodating both full-time and part-time students.

 • Designing diverse course formats: Cohorts enable you to structure different versions of a course, such as a six-week intensive or a twelve-week standard format.
 This flexibility empowers you to address various learning styles, pacing preferences, and time commitments of your students, providing them with a more personalized and effective learning experience.

-• Generating unique question sets tailored to different student levels: With cohorts, you can create customized question sets that address the specific needs of undergraduate and postgraduate students.
+• Generating unique question sets tailored to different student levels: With Cohorts, you can create customized question sets that address the specific needs of undergraduate and postgraduate students.
 This approach ensures that your assessments are better aligned with your learners’ backgrounds and skill levels, promoting more accurate evaluation and fostering a deeper understanding of the subject matter.

 • Developing varying versions suitable for deployment across different platforms: Cohorts allow you to adapt course content for multiple platforms, such as online, in-person, or blended learning environments.
 This flexibility ensures that your course materials are optimized for different delivery methods, providing a seamless and engaging experience for your students, regardless of their learning environment.